- 8-Minute Article

 Generally, individuals qualify to claim long-term care insurance benefits when they’re unable (temporarily or permanently) to independently perform at least two of the six activities of daily living:

-• Bathing
+- Bathing

-• Continence
+- Continence

-• Dressing
+- Dressing

-• Eating
+- Eating

-• Toileting
+- Toileting

-• Transferring (for example, moving in and out of a chair, bed, or wheelchair)
+- Transferring (for example, moving in and out of a chair, bed, or wheelchair)

-Developing a severe cognitive impairment like Alzheimer’s disease can also qualify someone to need long-term care.
+Developing a severe cognitive impairment, like Alzheimer’s disease, can also qualify someone to need long-term care.

 Care options can include simply hiring someone to help you get ready each morning to paying full room and board in a nursing home.
 The services you need determine your cost of care.
-Using national averages, one month of care can cost anywhere from $1,584 for adult day care services to nearly $7,441 for around-the-clock care in a nursing facility.6 The average length of a long-term care event is two to four years.7
+Using national averages, one month of care can cost anywhere from $2,058 for adult day care services to nearly $9,733 for around-the-clock care in a nursing facility.6 The average length of a long-term care event is two to four years.7

-Monthly Price of Long Term Care
+The Average Monthly Price of Long-Term Care in 2023

 Paying for these services can be challenging.
 Health insurance doesn’t pay for long-term care.
 Medicare Part A may pay a portion of a nursing home or rehabilitation center stay, but only for up to a maximum of 100 days and only if the person’s health is improving.
 In order to take advantage of Medicaid coverage, you would need to meet income and asset limits.8